sayed8901/Summer-champ-fullstatck-react-project-client/README.md

 * Here, "firebase" is used for authentication & "mongoDB" for database management .
 It is easy & more user friendly.
 Anyway, if you face any issues regarding security concerns, you can contact us.

-* I have also implemented "@tanstack/react-query" along with "axiosSecure" by using "axios" for extra phase of security.
+* I have also implemented "@tanstack/react-query" along with "axiosSecure" by using "axios" for extra phases of security.

 * Besides these, I have used "stripe/stripe-js" as the payment method for this website.